-The battery in your electric car is designed for extended life, but as with any other rechargeable battery, it will degrade over time.
-To protect customers, manufacturers of electric vehicles offer warranties on their batteries.
-It is important to know both what your battery warranty covers and how you can prevent your battery from a loss of capacity.
+Electric car battery technology is designed for extended life – some batteries even outlast the vehicle itself and power a second life through battery recycling!
+But, as with any other rechargeable battery, it will still degrade over time and even with fast charging stations becoming more widely available, you’ll want to make sure your battery will provide enough range.
+So, to protect drivers, EV manufacturers offer warranties on their batteries.
+As an EV driver, it’s important to know what your battery warranty covers and how you can prevent your battery pack from losing capacity.

 What causes reduced electric car battery life?

-- High temperatures.
-Operating an EV in high temperatures can degrade the battery.
-Additionally, parking an EV in the sun for long periods of time can have similar degradation effects.
+- High temperatures: operating an EV in high temperatures can degrade the battery.
+Additionally, parking your EV in the sun for long periods of time can have similar degradation effects.

-- Overcharging/high voltages.
-Charging an EV beyond its voltage limit can cause internal resistance in the battery.
-Most batteries have built-in battery management systems (BMS), so overcharging is rarely an issue, but it is good practice to not charge your battery right up to 100% when possible.
+- Overcharging/high voltages: charging an EV battery pack beyond its voltage limit can cause internal resistance in the battery.
+Most batteries have built-in battery management systems (BMS), so overcharging is rarely an issue, but it is good practice not to charge your battery right up to 100 percent.

-- Deep discharges/low voltages.
-Draining most of a battery’s capacity frequently, or completely draining an EV battery, reduces battery capacity over time.
+- Deep discharges/low voltages: draining most of your battery’s capacity frequently, or completely draining an EV battery, reduces battery capacity over time.

-- High discharges or charge current.
-Pulling too much current from a battery over a certain amount of time can have detrimental effects on battery life.
+- High discharges or charge current: pulling too much current from your battery over a certain amount of time can have detrimental effects on its life.
 When possible, avoid aggressive driving patterns that might pull high amounts of current from your battery all at once.

 Electric vehicle battery life warranties

-To protect customers, manufacturers of electric vehicles offer battery warranties.
+Automakers offer battery warranties to protect EV drivers.
 These warranties usually cover a certain amount of time and a certain number of miles driven, and end when the threshold of one or the other is met.
-The warranty typically guarantees that the battery won’t degrade past a certain percent of the original charge capacity during the warranty term.
+The warranty typically guarantees that the battery won’t degrade past a certain percentage of the original charge capacity during the warranty term.

-For example, let’s say a manufacturer offers a five-year/50,000 mile warranty at a percentage guarantee of 80 percent.
-If your full charge battery capacity ever drops below 80 percent of the original battery capacity before five years of ownership or 50,000 miles is driven (whichever comes first), you can get your EV battery replaced and serviced for free.
+For example, let’s say a manufacturer offers a five-year/50,000-mile warranty at a percentage guarantee of 80 percent.
+If your full-charge battery capacity ever drops below 80 percent of the original battery capacity before five years of ownership or 50,000 miles are driven (whichever comes first), you can receive a new battery or get yours serviced for free.
 In this scenario, if your original battery capacity is 100 miles, this warranty guarantees you will get at least 80 miles from a full charge after five years or 50,000 miles of driving.

-This formula for battery warranties is not universal, and it is important to examine your warranty closely to make sure you know what protection you have.
-Here are some battery warranties for several top electric vehicles on the market:
+This formula for battery warranties is not universal, so it’s important to examine your individual warranty closely to make sure you know what protection you have.
+Here are some battery warranties for several top EVs available on the market:

 Warranties for popular electric cars